 About Bart van den Hurk

-He coordinated European research projects on soil moisture data assimilation, climate services for the water sector, and effects of global climate features on European socio-economical impacts.
-He joined international expert teams on land-atmosphere interaction, on the development of storylines to communicate climate change information, the analysis of compound events, and the application of forecast based financing of preventive disaster relief measures in developing countries.
-He has a large national and international scientific and public network and has had frequent media performances on climate and extreme weather topics.
+He coordinated European research projects on the assimilation of soil moisture data, climate services for the water sector, and the effects of global climate patterns on European socioeconomic impacts.
+He joined international expert teams in the fields of land–atmosphere interaction, the development of storylines to communicate climate change information, the analysis of compound events, and the application of forecast-based financing for preventive disaster response measures in developing countries.
+He has a large national and international scientific and public network and has regularly appeared in the media on topics such as climate and extreme weather.

 Working experience